Albania–Bulgaria relations: Albanians in Bulgaria

 Albanians (албанци, albantsi) are presently a minority ethnic group in Bulgaria (Bullgaria).
-Although once a larger population, there were only 278 Albanians recorded in the 2001 Bulgarian Census.)
+Although once a larger population, there were only 278 Albanians recorded in the 2001 Bulgarian Census.
 Between the 15th and 17th century, some groups of Albanians (both Roman Catholic and Eastern Orthodox) settled in many parts of modern northern Bulgaria, along with a smaller group settled in southern Thrace.

+Bulgarians in Albania

+In 2017, Albania officially recognized Bulgarians as an official ethnic minority in Albania.
+The Bulgarian ethnic minority has historically resided in the Eastern regions of Albania (mainly around the Korçë, Elbasan, and Dibër regions) although presently many identify as Macedonians.
+This has caused a diplomatic row between North Macedonia and Bulgaria over the identification of Albania’s Slavophones with North Macedonia accusing Bulgaria of attempting to “Bulgarianize” the minority group.